citusdata/citus_docs/use_cases/multi_tenant.rst

   SELECT rebalance_table_shards('companies');

 Rebalancing preserves :ref:`colocation`, which means we can tell Citus to rebalance the companies table and it will take the hint and rebalance the other tables which are distributed by company_id.
-Also, with Citus Enterprise Edition, applications do not need to undergo downtime during shard rebalancing.
+Also, with our :ref:`cloud_topic`, applications do not need to undergo downtime during shard rebalancing.
 Read requests continue seamlessly, and writes are locked only when they affect shards which are currently in flight.
 In Citus Community edition, writes to shards are blocked during rebalancing but reads are unaffected.

 Dealing with Big Tenants
 ------------------------

 .. note::

-  This section uses features available only in Citus Enterprise.
+  This section uses features available only in our :ref:`cloud_topic`.

 The previous section describes a general-purpose way to scale a cluster as the number of tenants increases.
 However, users often have two questions.
 The first is what will happen to their largest tenant if it grows too big.
 The second is what are the performance implications of hosting a large tenant together with small ones on a single worker node, and what can be done about it.